Richienb/ROS-Git-Client/README.md

 # ROS Git Client

-This is a A materialistic and simplistic Git Client built under the .NET framework.
+This is a materialistic and simplistic Git Client built under the .NET framework.